The Game of Thrones Iceland Route: Main Stops & Locations

 blog authorBy Johanna Sigurðardóttir shield verificationVerified Expert

-In 2011, a series was released that took the world by storm called Game of Thrones.
+In 2011 a series was released that took the world by storm called Game of Thrones.
 Due to its popularity, it ran for 8 seasons ‘till it came to a dramatic conclusion in 2019.
-For fans of this series, Iceland is a bucket list trip since many of the most memorable Game of Thrones scenes were shot in Iceland.
+For fans of this series, Iceland is a bucket list trip, since many of its most memorable scenes were shot here on the island.

-The pilgrimage of fans to the island is very popular nowadays.
-In fact, one can literally take a Game of Thrones Iceland Route via a self-drive.
-Or you can even join a Game of Thrones tour in Iceland that includes all the most infamous locations.
+The pilgrimage of fans to the island is so popular, in fact, that one can literally take a Game of Thrones Route.
+This route can be experienced through a self-drive, our favorite option.
+You can also take a guided tour that includes all the most famous Game of Thrones locations in Iceland.

 Unfortunately for the cast and crew, the icy attraction of Iceland meant that most scenes had to be shot in winter.
 Anyone who has ever visited the island knows that winter is not generally considered the go-to season for outdoor fun.